Equinox-IIIT-Lucknow/FOSS-Weekend/README.md

 ## Android Development
  - A simple TIC-TAC-TOE game which you can play with your friends - https://github.com/ayush0402/tic-tac-toe-foss
  - A TODO list app that lets you add your tasks and edit, delete, or reorder them at any time - https://github.com/Rohit1173/TODO-APP-FOSS

+## Design Prototyping
+ - To be added soon...

+## Coding
+ - To be added soon...